ndiego/genesis-columns-advanced/readme.txt

 == Changelog ==

 = 2.0.0 =
-* Complete plugin overhaul to comply with WP standards, substantially improve UI and make translatable
+* Complete plugin overhaul to comply with WP standards
+* Plugin is now fully translatable
+* Plugin is now completely standalone, does not require the Genesis Framework
+* Added brand new UI for the TinyMCE popup
 * Added fifths
-* Plugin is now completely standalone
+* Added id and style attributes to all shortcodes

 = 1.1.0 =
 * Added class attributes to all shortcodes